pshrmn/understanding-rollup/nodes.md

 #### Behaviors

+* bind - call `Statement.bind`, then assign `left` node an `UNKNOWN_ASSIGNMENT` expression
 * initialiseChildren
   * initialize left node using the scope
   * initialize right node using the parent scope
   * initialize body (possibly replacing scope)
-  * set string type as possible value for left
-* initialiseScope - create a new scope
+* initialiseScope - create a new scope that is a block scope

 ### ForStatement